 Kansai University Library

 The Kansai University Library consists of the General Library on the Senriyama Campus and three other branches on the Takatsuki Campus, the Takatsuki Muse Campus and the Sakai Campus.
-The total holdings of printed books and periodicals amount to approximately 2,260,000 volumes, in addition to which Kansai University Library has a large collection of invaluable manuscripts, 21,000 electronic journal titles, and other materials of various media.
-The annual acquisition of books, periodicals, and other materials numbers approximately 26,500 volumes.
+The total holdings of printed books and periodicals amount to approximately 2,310,000 volumes, in addition to which Kansai University Library has a wide range of collection of invaluable manuscripts, 15,000 electronic journal titles, and other materials of various media.
+The annual acquisition of books, periodicals, and other materials numbers approximately 30,000 volumes.

 The General Library is now one of the largest private university libraries in Japan and its layout affords faculty members and students easy access to a full range of library resources.
 The Reference Room on the first floor is a section for study, equipped with new magazines, reference books, newspapers, maps, EU materials, and CD-ROMs.
 Designed also as a section where information can be retrieved, the room is equipped with a lot of PCs for that purpose, along with an Internet environment.
-Users can research for materials kept at Kansai University, using the searching system called KOALA(Kansai University OPAC for the Library).
-Starting from April 2015, the Learning Commons is created to support student's active learning.
+Users can search for items in Kansai University's collection using the searching system called KOALA (Kansai University OPAC for the Library).
+In addition, the Learning Commons was created to support student's active learning.
 The second floor serves as an open-stack reading room housing mainly books, dictionaries and audio-visual materials to aid undergraduate students.
 The third floor houses three general reading rooms, three group study rooms, and a stack room of rare books, as well as a multi-purpose reading room.
 The stack room stores the most precious materials (approximately 16,000 titles) among the books stored in the library.
 And two basement floors are devoted to stacks and carrels for researchers.
 The following special collections also have detailed catalogues (at present in Japanese only), and are of significant academic value: